 When it comes to getting pregnant, most couples (approximately 85%) will conceive within the first year of trying – often during the first several months of trying.
 But it isn’t always that easy.

 After the year marker has passed, the likelihood of conception without fertility treatment drops to a mere 7%.
-For families who don’t become pregnant within a year, seeking out various infertility treatment options might be the next best step in starting a family.
+For families who don’t become pregnant within a year, seeking out various infertility treatment options might be the next best step in growing a family.

 Figuring out which treatment is the right choice, however, isn’t always easy.
 That’s why we’re breaking down the most common and beneficial infertility treatment options–like IUI and IVF–for hopeful parents everywhere.